ghalrym/DevTools/README.md

-# Git & Docker Manager
+# ReedForge

-A desktop application built with Electron for managing Docker containers and Git repositories.
+ReedForge is a desktop application built with Electron for managing Docker containers and Git repositories.

 ## Features